chungers/infrakit/docs/content/deploy.md

 Once up, find the `DefaultDNSTarget` output in either the AWS or Azure portals to access the site.

+### Execute docker commands in all swarm nodes

+There are cases (such as installing a volume plugin) wherein a docker command may need to be executed in all the nodes across the cluster.
+You can use the `swarm-exec` tool to achieve that.

+Usage : `swarm-exec {Docker command}`

+The following will install a test plugin in all the nodes in the cluster

+Example : `swarm-exec docker plugin install --grant-all-permissions mavenugo/test-docker-netplugin`

+This tool internally makes use of docker global-mode service that runs a task on each of the nodes in the cluster.
+This task in turn executes your docker command.
+The global-mode service also guarantees that when a new node is added to the cluster or during upgrades, a new task is executed on that node and hence the docker command will be automatically executed.

 ### Distributed Application Bundles

 To deploy complex multi-container apps, you can use [distributed application bundles](https://github.com/docker/docker/blob/master/experimental/docker-stacks-and-bundles.md).
 You can either run `docker deploy` to deploy a bundle on your machine over an SSH tunnel, or copy the bundle (for example using `scp`) to a manager node, SSH into the manager and then run `docker deploy` (if you have multiple managers, you have to ensure that your session is on one that has the bundle file).